dev-esoftplay/react-native-esoftplay-typography/README.md

 # react-native-esoftplay-typography
-a typography helper for react native text
+a typography helper for react native text with Human Interface Guidlines

 ## INSTALATION
 ```